 Encourage active learning

-- Stage a figurative “coffee break” about twenty minutes into the period: tell a story, invite students to put down pens and pencils, refer to a current event.
+- ‘Chunk’ a lecture into 10-15-minute segments.
+Between segments engage students with active learning (discussion, problem-solving, informal quizzes, etc.) Stage a figurative “coffee break” about twenty minutes into the period: tell a story, invite students to put down pens and pencils, or refer to a current event.

 - Give your students time to answer questions; count slowly (and silently) to 10 after you pose a question before you rephrase it.